F41zK4r1m/HackTheBox/cerberus.md

 ![image](https://user-images.githubusercontent.com/87700008/227174119-ce002e87-412d-42d6-9f3a-74dde6a824f3.png)

-At the time of /etc/hosts enumeration I already observed that this device is joined with AD, so I searched on internet if it the Linux devices stores any credentials on the devices for authentication purpose & I found this [Red hat blog](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/sssd-introduction).
+During my enumeration of the /etc/hosts file, I noticed that this device was joined to an Active Directory (AD) domain, so I searched on internet if it the Linux devices stores any credentials on the devices for authentication purpose & I found this [Red hat blog](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/sssd-introduction).

 In this blog it's clearly mentioned that :